tesera/pygypsy/README.md

 pip install git+https://github.com/tesera/pygypsy.git@dev # if you don't have ssh setup with github
 ```

-Once the installation is finished, test that GYPSY runs inside the virtualenv.
+Once the installation is finished, test that pygypsy runs inside the virtualenv.

 ```
 pygypsy --help